(Though this page was written in 2011, it has been updated to the present date)

 Are you enjoying the change in your weather?
 I am tremendously.

-If you have the revised STTM book (and I strongly recommend it–there are important revisions), you will note a brand new chapter about supplements and foods.
+If you have the revised STTM book, you will note a brand new chapter about supplements and foods.
 I have also gathered up the following information on supplements that just might interest you!

 Rhodiola, an herb and adaptogen, can be a great way to counter stress and protect your adrenals!

 I often speak of certain herbs which thyroid patients should look into if they are under a lot of stress, or their adrenal cortisol saliva test shows slight sluggishness, or even slightly high cortisol, as a result of a variety of stressors.
 One in particular is Rhodiola Rosea, and I am frankly impressed with it.